 More than ten cases were filed challenging the Trump administration’s termination of DACA.
 Due to three court orders — in Regents of the University of California, et al. v.
 Dept. of Homeland Security (DHS), Batalla Vidal v.
 Nielsen, and NAACP v.
 Trump — USCIS continues to accept DACA renewal applications.
 Under these injunctions, anyone who has had DACA in the past may apply, although those whose DACA expired on or before Sep.
 4, 2016, must file as if they were applying for the first time.
 A person who’s had DACA may now apply to renew it regardless of when their DACA expired and even if their application was previously rejected for not meeting the Oct.
 5, 2017 deadline.
 For information on the orders and the application process, see NILC’s Frequently Asked Questions: USCIS Is Accepting DACA Renewal Applications and Home Is Here’s DACA Renewals and the Supreme Court: What You Need to Know.

 On June 28, 2019, the U.S. Supreme Court agreed to hear three of the cases challenging the DACA termination: Regents of the University of California, Batalla Vidal, and NAACP.
-The Court will hear oral argument on November 12, 2019.
-A decision on these cases on whether the government’s decision to end DACA was unlawful, is expected by the end of the Court’s 2019 term, which is expected to conclude by the end of June 2020.
+The Court heard oral argument on November 12, 2019.
+Its decision in these cases, regarding whether the government’s decision to end DACA was unlawful, is expected by the end of the Court’s 2019 term, which is expected to conclude by the end of June 2020.
 The injunctions allowing for renewals remain in place while the Court reviews the cases.
-Thus, individuals who currently have or previously had DACA can continue to apply for to renew their DACA.
+Thus, individuals who currently have or previously had DACA can continue to apply to renew their DACA.